swri-robotics/marti_common/swri_dbw_interface/doc/package.md

 # swri_dbw_interface

-This package provides documentation and tools to encourage common interface conventions for drive-by-wire systems.
+This package provides documentation and tools to define and specify common interface conventions for various drive-by-wire systems and the SwRI autonomy system.

-**Note:** None of our current implementations conform to this spec.
-  It is a goal based on lessons-learned.
-The biggest difference are the current topic names and changing the normal transmission state from drive_high to drive.
+More specifically, the practical purpose here is to define and specify the ROS interface between the SwRI autonomy system and a generic/standardized DBW system, where the generic/standardized messages would then be translated to and from the native DBW system.
+This type standardized interface would enable and encourage consistency across vehicle platforms by ensuring that the autonomy software can be decoupled from vehicle-specific implementations.

 ## Contents
  - [Overview](#overview-)